Is Too Much Protein Good or Bad for Your Liver

 We also talked about how we process it by breaking it down into amino acids.

 Most important, we covered how finding the right combination of protein sources can help your liver to heal and even reverse the damage of scarring from fibrosis.

-Always striving to learn more about healing and making the right choices for our lives, I am your Best Friend in the battle against Hepatitis C and Cirrhosis.
+We’re always learning more about healing and making the right choices for our liver.
+I am your Best Friend in the battle against Hepatitis C and Cirrhosis.
 And I love you dearly, Karen:)

 Pics via functionalfit.com, runningcompetitor, veganrecipeins, divahound.com